gap-system/gap/CONTRIBUTING.md

 Packages are not an appropriate way to release fixes or extremely small changes, or to impose your own preferences for, for instance, how things should be printed.

-## Packages versus contributions to the "core" system

-One way of contributing to GAP is to write a GAP [package](https://www.gap-system.org/Packages/packages.html) and send it to us to consider for redistribution with GAP.
-This is appropriate if your contribution adds a body of functionality for some area of mathematics (or some coherent batch of system functionality).
-A package is also appropriate if you plan to continue to develop your code in the future.
-You will retain control of your code and be recorded as author and maintainer of it.

-Packages are not an appropriate way to release fixes or extremely small changes, or to impose your own preferences for, for instance, how things should be printed.

 ## Issue reporting and code contributions